 Chronic pain can influence your thoughts, feelings, sleep patterns, memory, concentration, and relationships.
 Chiropractic care offers many drug free therapies and modalities which can dramatically reduce and even eliminate chronic pain.
 Below is an archive of helpful information about how chiropractic treatment is a drug free way to relieve or manage chronic pain.

 One of the things we often hear patients say after treatment is, “I didn’t realize how much chronic pain was affecting my life!”
-It’s very gratifying to be able to provide chronic pain relief and help our patient get back to enjoying their life instead of simply struggling to survive the day.
-Unfortunately, many of our chronic pain patients suffered needlessly and only find us as a “last resort” after they’ve tried everything else.
+It’s very gratifying to be able to provide chronic pain relief.
+We’re happy to help our patients get back to enjoying life instead of simply struggling to survive the day.
+Unfortunately, many chronic pain patients suffered needlessly and only find us as a “last resort” after they’ve tried everything else.

-Studies show that chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels.
-These in turn put hazardous stress on the cardio-vascular system.
+Studies show that chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels, putting hazardous stress on the cardio-vascular system.
 Chronic pain may also experience elevate serum lipids and glucose levels.1

 So it’s clear that chronic pain is bad for your physical health.
-However, the damage chronic pain causes doesn’t stop with your physical body.
-Chronic pain affects your emotions, your relationships, and even your state of mind.
-Chronic pain can cause anxiety and depression.
-This creates yet another a horrible catch-22 and escalates the cycle of chronic pain.
+However, the damage caused by chronic pain doesn’t stop with your physical body.
+Chronic pain also affects your emotions, your relationships, and even your state of mind.
+Chronic pain is known to change the levels of stress hormones and neurochemicals found within your brain and nervous system.
+This disruption of the delicate balance can affect your mood, thinking and behavior.

 Overuse of Pain Relief Medication Can Cause Headaches